mohitpai/journey-optimizer.en/help/using/start/ajo-integrations.md

 >[!NOTE]
 >
 > Built on Adobe Experience Platform, Adobe Journey Optimizer is natively connected to [Adobe Real-time Customer Profile](https://experienceleague.adobe.com/docs/experience-platform/profile/home.html){target="_blank"}.
 This built-in data source is pre-configured, and is designed to retrieve and use data from Real-time Customer Profile (for example, check if the person who entered a journey is a client or not).
 It allows you to use Profile data and Experience Events data.
+[Learn more](../datasource/adobe-experience-platform-data-source.md).
+>

 ## Reporting{#integration-reporting}